Skip to main content

 But more than trying to assign a quantifiable value to things like theme or novelty, we train ourselves in recognizing these things as we grow more fluent in human interaction.
 When we become more fluent in human interest in real-life, we start to recognize it onscreen.

-And if we as audiences are doing our job, we get to take a little of it home with us.
+And if we as audiences are doing our job, we get to take a little of it home with us, and thus continues the beautiful cycle.

 --The Professor